 I mention it only because The Austrian Times, to which I canceled my subscription years ago, reports this morning that after a shootout with Romanian police in '01, Alexandru -- who "used to stride around the estate in cowboy boots with a JR-style 10 gallon hat and six-guns" -- was jailed and the property seized.
 It was then sold off to repay some debts, and has just been "converted into a luxury hotel for fans of the series."
 Because, after all, Dallas did change the world.

 Ah, and speaking of that November '08 clusterfudge at Southfork, there's a new DVD chronicling the whole wingding, including a cast dinner at the House of Blues and a sitdown with Gary Cogill.
 Here's the trailer:

-and as if that isn't enough, there is indeed a 54m Eiffel Tower too, built in July 2010 by Andre Stroe and commissioned for the Viorel Alexandru Estate.
+And as if that isn't enough, there is indeed a 54m Eiffel Tower too, built in July 2010 by Andre Stroe and commissioned for the Viorel Alexandru Estate.
 It's part of a private tourist complex - this took even more believing than Soutforkescu.
 Thanks, Emil!
-Had it not been for you, I would never had such an initially shocking yet progressively more amusing few hours researching both the ranch and the tower....
+Had it not been for you, I would never have had such an initially shocking yet progressively more amusing few hours researching both the ranch and the tower....
 I was told jokingly, "now you really have to come back to Romania to see this!"
-I really have to come back, yes indeed, but I don't think this'll be on my itinerary!
-You've gotta hand it to the Roumanians - they have a fabulous sense of humour!
+Yes indeed, but I don't think this'll be on my itinerary!
+You've gotta hand it to Romanians - they really do have a fabulous sense of humour.